What is natural flood management?

 - Connecting the Culm

 The River Culm measures just 40km from its headwaters in the Blackdown Hills AONB (Somerset) to its confluence with the River Exe in Devon.
-The Connecting the Culm project is a three-year program running from runs from January 2019 to June 2020 which aims to make the River Culm and its floodplains more resilient to flood and drought, improve the water quality and support biodiversity and habitat.
+The Connecting the Culm project is a three-year program running from January 2019 to June 2020 which aims to make the River Culm and its floodplains more resilient to flood and drought, improve the water quality and support biodiversity and habitat.
 The project has been developed by a partnership of organisations including the Devon County Council, Environment Agency, Mid Devon District Council and National Trust and is led by the Blackdown Hills AONB.

 Some problems that the River Culm is currently facing include water quality issues with whole lengths of the river failing water quality targets including diffuse, point pollution and high sediment loads.
 There are also large areas of degraded and compacted agricultural land and the headwaters of the river which once supported mires that act as sponges have been converted and reduced in size due to changes in agricultural processes.

-Examples of the “nature-based solutions” that will be involved in the connecting the culm project are:
+Examples of the “nature-based solutions” that will be involved in the Connecting the Culm project are:

 - Removing old drainage systems to re-hydrate and restore hydrological function of natural capital rich spring-line and valley mires, providing a range of ecosystem service benefits including flood attenuation and carbon storage in peat rich soils

 - Damming streams and drainage channels using natural woody debris to create attenuation ponds and silt traps, reducing flood peaks and reducing downstream sedimentation

 - Innovative flood alleviation features on land associated with new, large developments, showing how multi-use green infrastructure is deliverable, unlocking significant added benefits